helidon-io/helidon/docs/mp/config/introduction.md

 #### Encryption

 You can encrypt secrets using a master password and store them in a configuration file.
 The config encryption filter in MicroProfile Config is enabled by default.
-For more information, see [Configuration Secrets][configuration-secrets].
+For more information, see [Configuration Secrets][configuration-se].

 Example of encrypted secrets: